skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > Weapon movie.
 I thought the reference was obscure enough that I
 > could get away with it.
 Once I introduced him, the players had a
 > laugh at my expense and explained what "Endo" means.
 They made jokes
-> about his friends "Hawaiian Gold" and "Ganji".
+> about his friends "Hawaiian Gold" and "Ganji."
 Sigh.
 >
 > Just don't get the impression this guy is some sort of stoner.
 >